gvwilson/11-techbook/README.md

 you'll almost certainly be better off financially doing some consulting (or even getting a part-time job in a fast food restaurant).

 You can earn much higher royalties by self-publishing, but doing so comes with many tradeoffs.
-You won't have access to the expertise and budgets of a publisher when it comes to layout and design, cover art, several levels of editing (development, copyediting, proofreading), printing, print and digital distribution, marketing, and sales.
-You then have to dedicate time, money, and energy to finding publishing partners for these tasks or handling them yourself.
-Choose your path wisely.
+You won't have access to the expertise of a publisher when it comes to layout and design, cover art, several levels of editing (development, copyediting, proofreading), printing, print and digital distribution, marketing, and sales.
+You must dedicate time, money, and energy to finding partners for these tasks or handle them yourself, so choose your path wisely.

 So why write a book?